 An additional important aspect to consider when evaluating dialysis planning is the competing risk of death before KF.
 Acknowledging this clinically is essential, as overlooking it may lead to conflated risk, a limitation observed in current risk prediction models[21,22].
 Despite the relatively high mortality rates seen in the DKD group, when the competing risk of death was modeled in NURTuRE, DKD remained significantly associated with the outcome of KF, though the strength of the association was lower.

-Several risk prediction tools have been proposed to help discern who will need to initiate dialysis [23], with the 4 variables kidney failure risk equation (KFRE) being the most well-validated [14].
+Several risk prediction tools have been proposed to help discern who will need to initiate dialysis [23], with the 4variable kidney failure risk equation (KFRE) being the most well-validated [14].
 Its use has been suggested for both referral to nephrology and for guiding the timing of vascular access [24].
 The 4 components of the KFRE are age, sex, uACR, and eGFR.
 In this, albuminuria is the only ‘damage marker’ and is predominately a marker of glomerular damage[25,26].
 Mechanistically, one would expect it to perform best in those diseases with primarily glomerular pathologies.
 A scientific workshop conducted an evaluation of evidence regarding the use of albuminuria as an endpoint for clinical trials and recommended avoiding its use in diseases not characterized by albuminuria, such as polycystic kidney disease or tubulointerstitial diseases.
 Instead, it proposed that total kidney volume or markers of tubular injury, respectively, might serve as more effective biomarkers in these conditions [27].

 Measured by C-index , eGFR, age, sex, blood pressure, HAB1c and RAASi use was a good predictor of KF in all individual primary renal diseases in NURTuRE.
 However, the addition of uACR showed variable benefits, depending on the primary renal diagnosis.
 The largest improvement was seen in vasculitis, renal vascular, and DKD.
 However, when added to the familial/hereditary group, it added minimal discriminatory value, reflecting the conclusion of the scientific workshop referred to above.
 This observation has implications from both a mechanistic and personalized risk prediction perspective.
 Mechanistically, it makes sense.
 The primary insult in DKD, vasculitis, and ischemic nephropathy is glomerular.
 In DKD, albuminuria has strong evidence as both a predictive and prognostic biomarker[27,28].
 In contrast, ADPKD is primarily a tubular disorder, with the development and growth of cysts originating primarily from tubular epithelial cells [29].
 The “Biomarkers, EndpointS, and other Tools” (BEST) resource states a biomarker should have ‘biological plausibility,’ hence applying uACR in ADPKD lacks the direct pathophysiological correlation seen in DKD, suggesting the need for more disease-specific biomarkers[30]. uACR also added no additional discriminatory value for KF among the Glomerulonephritis cohort.
 This initially would seem surprising as Glomerulonephritis is primarily a glomerular disorder.
 However, even with the exclusion of iNS, there was still noticeable heterogeneity within this group, including patients who were on immunosuppression.
 Compared to other disease groups such as DKD, albuminuria might not represent a mechanism of CKD progression in our GN group but rather a potential signal of relapse/remission.
 Additionally, since uACR was highest in this group at baseline, the widespread presence of albuminuria may dilute its effectiveness as a marker for distinguishing progression risks.
 Interestingly, uACR performed well in the miscellaneous CKD group, where the diagnosis was unknown for 90.4% of the cases.
 This may provide insight into underlying diagnoses, such as hypertensive disease.
 It also underscores the value of measuring uACR in undiagnosed cases, particularly in primary care, where this is often the case.